Joao-ar11/freecodecamp_python_projects/README.md

 # freecodecamp_python_projects
- First Project in Scientific Computing with Python in FreeCodeCamp.
+ The projects of Scientific Computing with Python in FreeCodeCamp.
 Also my first repository, yay!